In conjunction with IEEE International Conference on Pervasive Computing and Communications (PerCom 2024)), 11-15 March, 2024.

-Treasuring the experience from the COVID-19 pandemic, telemedicine has become a discipline well-accepted by the patients and the medical staff to improve the medical services in the future evolution of the society.
-It is now worth to explore how telemedicine and its methods and systems implemented to face the pandemic emergency have now become practical tools contribute to the evolution of the medical services dealing with the needs of patients and medical that contributed to solve open issues that characterized the healthcare also before the pandemic.
+The telemedicine has become a discipline well-accepted by the patients and the medical staff to improve the medical services in the future evolution of the society.
+It is now worth to explore how telemedicine and its methods and systems that have become practical tools can contribute to the evolution of the medical services dealing with the current needs of patients and medical about inclusivity and wellbeing in the digital society.

-In this scope, telemedicine can improve the quality of life of the patients bringing doctor and hospitals closer to the patients and making medicine more inclusive, since now one of the more impelling issues is how to sustain full inclusiveness of general healthcare systems.
+In this scope, telemedicine can improve the quality of life of the patients bringing doctor and hospitals closer to the patients and making medicine more inclusive, since one of the current more impelling issues is how to sustain full inclusiveness of general healthcare systems.
 Indeed, telemedicine tools, systems and methods can support ageing people, chronic patients, but also people living in remote areas that are penalized by the long distances from the medical centers to access to medical treatments and therapies overcoming the societal and logistic limitations and difficulties in accessing primary medical cares.
 Furthermore this third edition is also focused on the widespread need of wellbeing as a reaction of the pandemic period, especially after the announcement of the conclusion of the pandemic phase.

 The TELMED Workshop will investigate the design, realisation and assessment of innovative computing, networking, and communication technologies as enablers to improve and sustain the access to various services all supporting and promoting a more inclusive remote health care.
 These technologies coupled or embedded in medical protocols or devices can answer these new challenges, stimulating the introduction of new products, systems, devices, and tools for ensuring a continuous, efficient, effective, and inclusive health monitoring and medical assistance, both supporting patients at their home, including those living in remote areas, and citizens accessing primary care, also fostering new medical capabilities in hospitals.